micmejia/bible-dump/AMPC/Job/Job 38.md

-Where is the [^a]way where light dwells?
+Where is the way where light dwells?
 And as for darkness, where is its abode,